 Descriptor Teacher Reflection Standards Alignment- Directly correlates with a grade level standard.
 Reflects the cognitive demand of the grade level standard.
-Instructional Alignment- The assessment reflects the instructional period and instructional focus (I've been teaching about phonics or cells and my assessment is a phonics assessment or an assessment of the differences between plant and animal cells) The response types reflect the content being assessed.
-The response types are varied, providing opportunities for different types of responses (written, selected, short answer, constructed, modeled) Cognitive Demand- A leveled selection of response types is required allowing teachers to see different levels of understanding.
-There is a range of cognitive demand from simple recall to problem solving reflecting various depths of knowledge
+Instructional Alignment- The assessment reflects the instructional period and instructional focus (I've been teaching about phonics or cells and my assessment is a phonics assessment or an assessment of the differences between plant and animal cells) Response Types- The response types reflect the content being assessed.
+The response types are varied, providing opportunities for different types of responses (written, selected, short answer, constructed, modeled)

+Strutegic Fluit 2010-2017 Tetoti Cognitive Demand- A leveled selection of response types is required allowing teachers to see different levels of understanding.
+There is a range of cognitive There is a range of cognitive demand from simple recall to problem solving reflecting various depths of knowledge

+Vertical and Horizontal

+Alignment

-Vertical and Horizontal Alignment The assessment is the same across classes (every English 9 class uses the same assessment, every 3rd grade teacher uses this assessment) • The assessment builds upon the level in grades and subjects below them (English 10 rubric is similar to English 9, but with increased depth and content requirements) • The assessment bridges to the level of grades and subjects above them (Grade 3 math assessment has precursory skills to the grade 4 requirements) • The assessment is the same as those I am aligning with.
-(We all give one hour for it, or do it in one sitting, not one person across a month and one person sending it home) How is the data being used?
-The purpose of the assessment, be it formative or summative is evident when looking at the assessment. • The data is useful for teaching.
-Teachers can use this data to inform instruction.
-Reliability • There are precise scoring criteria for evaluating a level of mastery. • There are a sufficient number of items to provide evidence of ability/skill/understanding.
+Alignment The assessment is the same across classes (every English 9 class uses the same assessment, every 3rd grade teacher uses this assessment) The assessment builds upon the level in grades and subjects below them (English 10 rubric is similar to English 9, but with increased depth and content requirements) The assessment bridges to the level of grades and subjects above them (Grade 3 math

+assessment has precursory skills to the

+grade 4 requirements)

+How is the data being used?
+The purpose of the assessment, be it formative or summative is evident when looking at the assessment.
+The data is useful for teaching.

+Treak and some use this

+Reliability There are precise scoring criteria for evaluating a level of mastery.

+There are a sufficient number of items to